zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-google.md

 [APZ 136.3] (# apz136.3) # apz136.3 .ref .apz} "Unquenchable lust in nature
 The desires that are there are the desires of images, the desires of sound, the desires of smell, the desires of taste, Tactile desires are Dhamma desires.
-Bhavya Bhavya is the karma of Bhavya Bhavya In the rebirth of the bhava, in the rebirth of the kama bhava, in the image of the karma bhava Repeat in rebirth, in rebirth, in rebirth, in rebirth In the recurrence of recurring spirits in the crisis, there is unquenchable lust There are unquenchable desires, there are unquenchable desires, there are unquenchable desires
+Bhavya Bhavya is the kamma of Bhavya Bhavya In the rebirth of the bhava, in the rebirth of the kama bhava, in the image of the kamma bhava Repeat in rebirth, in rebirth, in rebirth, in rebirth In the recurrence of recurring spirits in the crisis, there is unquenchable lust There are unquenchable desires, there are unquenchable desires, there are unquenchable desires